 Spend some time researching different types of counseling career paths to find the best fit for you.
 Requirements will vary depending on the type of counselor you’d like to become and can take years to complete.
-It is best to know the area of counseling you are interested in and what it takes to get there before you get started.
+Knowing which area of counseling you are interested in and the necessary steps required to earn licensure is the best place to start.

 2. Earn the degree(s) required for your counseling practice area.

 Most counseling careers require at least a master’s degree in a related field for licensure.
 Licensed Mental Health Counselors (LMHCs) and Licensed Marriage and Family Therapists (LMFTs) are required to have a master’s degree with coursework in specific areas.
 A prospective school counselor must have an approved master’s degree that covers topics relevant to guidance counseling and student welfare.
-The Florida Certification Board offers three substance abuse counselor licenses that require a minimum of a high school diploma all the way up to a relevant master’s degree, depending on the type of licensure.
+The Florida Certification Board (FCB) offers three substance abuse counselor certifications that require a minimum of a high school diploma all the way up to a relevant master’s degree, depending on the type of licensure.